Table of contents

 An accurate skills gap analysis takes a lot of time and effort to complete.

 The skills your workforce requires to achieve these goals must be determined, along with realistic business goals.
 This entails evaluating each employee’s aptitude, effectiveness in their current position, the potential for success in their future operations, and the ideal skill set they should possess now.
-It also entails figuring out how to close the gap between what they currently have and what is needed.

 1. Examine corporate targets